© Copyright 2020 Oakmont Community Foundation

-These are frequently asked questions by Oakmonters.
-Please use the "contact us" part of our website if you have further queries or comments about the OCF.
-The Directors are all available to answer any specific questions you may have.
-Please feel free to send any inquiries you may have to:
+Please contact us here if you have further queries or comments about the OCF.
+The Directors are all available to answer any specific questions.
+Please send any inquiries you may have to:

 You can, but these donations cannot be claimed on your tax returns as a charitable contribution.
 The OVA is a non-profit 501 (c)(7) under the Internal Revenue Code, and as such, donors cannot derive any tax advantage on their individual returns.

 The Oakmont Community Foundation is an IRS approved 501 (c)(3) corporation that exists to fund and support educational purposes and charitable services within the Oakmont community.
-Some of the organizations obviously would qualify like Music at Oakmont and the Computer Learning Center.
-Many, even most, of Oakmont's diverse clubs might possibly qualify if the usage would be for totally educational or beneficial purposes.
+Grant recipients include groups like Music at Oakmont and the Computer Learning Center.
+Many, even most, of Oakmont's diverse clubs might also possibly qualify if the funds requested would be for exclusively for educational or beneficial purposes.

 It is a corporation exempt from Federal income taxes under this named section of the Internal Revenue Code.
 The OCF applied for and received this classification as a public charity.
 Contributions to the OCF are tax deductible on both Federal and State income tax returns.
 As always, individual situations may require that donors consult with their tax adviser.